vinson-han/vinson-han/README.md

 <h1 align="center">Hi 👋, welcome to my page.</h1>
 <!-- <h2> ADD BANNER HERE> -->
 <p>
-For the past couple of years, I worked in healthcare as a caregiver.
-Recently, I made the switch into tech.
-My goals is to constantly learn and improve in different facets as a softtware engineer and create something meaningful during my time in tech.
+For the past couple of years, I have worked in healthcare as a caregiver.
+Recently, I made the switch to tech.
+My goal is to constantly learn and improve in different facets of software engineering and create something meaningful during my time in tech.

+Let's connect!

 </p>
 <p>
  Here <a href="https://vinsondev.com/">my website</a> for more info.